UK lawmakers slam police over Cliff Richard house search

 Richard has denied any wrongdoing over the allegations, which date back to the 1980s and involve an underage boy.
 He has been interviewed under caution by police, but neither arrested nor charged.

-The singer was on holiday when the raid was carried out and in a report, parliament's Home Affairs Committee criticised what it said was the unnecessary public nature of the police action.
+The singer was on holiday when the raid was carried out and in a report, parliament's Home Affairs Committee criticized what it said was the unnecessary public nature of the police action.

 "South Yorkshire Police's handling of this situation was utterly inept," said the committee's chairman Keith Vaz.